Pride of the Pack: Staff Sgt. Dechawat Arsanam

-U.S. Air Force Staff Sgt.
-Dechawat Arsanam, 8th Comptroller Squadron financial analyst, poses for a photo in front of the 8th CPTS sign at Kunsan Air Base, Republic of Korea, Sept.
-19, 2025.
-Arsanam was awarded the 8th Fighter Wing’s Pride of the Pack for the week of Sept.
-15-19 for his financial expertise, innovative ideas and training efforts.
-(U.S. Air Force photo by Senior Airman Karissa Dick.)
+KUNSAN AIR BASE, Republic of Korea-- Staff Sgt.
+Dechawat Arsanam, a native of Udon Thani, Thailand and 8th Comptroller Squadron financial analyst, was awarded the 8th Fighter Wing’s Pride of the Pack for the week of Sept.
+15 - 19 for his financial expertise, innovative ideas and training efforts.

+Arsanam partnered with the Air Force Installation and Mission Support Center and resource advisors to secure over one million in funding for the 8th FW’s top four unfunded requirements.
+This directly enabled the financing of key projects including the South Loop high-voltage cables, Monaco fire system update and mission essential maintenance and repairs identified by 8th Civil Engineer.
+Arsanam’s contribution to these projects helped modernize base power and improved safety systems critical to sustain mission operations.

+Leveraging his finance and accounting expertise, Arsanam developed the 8th CES utilities Won-to-Dollar research tool, an innovation that brought expense predictability within 98% accuracy.
+This tool enhanced the 8th CES’s expenditure oversight, optimized resource planning and was instrumental in advocating for and receiving an additional $925,000 in utility funding from AFIMSC.

 |Date Taken: